 Welcome to our class page!
-There are twenty children in Year One and two adults in our class.
+There are nineteen children in Year One and two adults in our class.
 Our class teacher is Miss Trayte and our teaching assistant is Miss Wescott.

 Our topic this summer term will be ‘Africa’, where the children will learn about different animals and the habitats that they live in.
 It is an exciting and interesting topic which I have no doubt all the children will enjoy engaging with.
 We have many fun and stimulating lessons and activities planned for the coming term.
 There are lots of writing opportunities for the children within this topic, and I hope the children will develop their love for Literacy in all aspects throughout this term.
 I am very looking forward to the first week where we are going to the zoo to immerse the children in a safari environment.